ML4SE2022/group5/README.md

 3. Evaluate our provided `TypeSpaceBERT` on the full test set using the same parameters as in the paper: `docker run --gpus all typespacebert --do_eval True --window_size 8 --use_full_dataset True`

 4. Evaluate our provided basesline model on the full test set using the same parameters as in the paper: `docker run --gpus all typespacebert --do_eval True --window_size 8 --use_full_dataset True`

+5. If for any of the above commands, you would like to use our provided subset of data instead of the entirety of of the `ManyTypes4TypeScript` dataset, `--use_full_dataset` should simply be set to false.

+#### Expected results

+We expect that the results after 41 checkpoints (41000 training iterations) on the full data set, and 191 checkpoints (191000 iterations) of building the type space on the train set

 ### Run Manually